-We consider that nursing homes are "suppliers" for the purposes of the Unfair Terms Regulations.
-The Unfair Terms Regulations define a supplier as "a person who, acting for purposes related to his business, supplies services".
-In consumer protection legislation, the term trader is often used to describe a supplier.
+1 We consider that nursing homes are "Traders" for the purposes of the Act.
+The Act defines a Trader as a person (whether a natural person or a company) "...acting for purposes relating to the person's trade, business, craft or profession and includes any person acting in the name, or on behalf, of the trader".
 For the purposes of these guidelines, we use the terms nursing homes, provider or trader interchangeably.

-We consider that nursing home residents are "consumers" for the purposes of the Unfair Terms Regulations.
-The Unfair Terms Regulations define a consumer as a natural person who is acting for purposes which are outside his business.
-For the purposes of these guidelines we use the term "resident" to refer to those consumers who are availing of a nursing home's services.
+2 We consider that nursing home residents are "consumers" for the purposes of the Act.
+In broad terms, the Act defines a consumer as an individual acting for purposes which are wholly or mainly outside their trade, business, craft or profession.
+For the purposes of these guidelines we use the term "resident" to refer to those consumers who are availing of a nursing home's services

-The term "contract of care" is used in these guidelines to refer to the standard form contract entered into between a nursing home and a resident.
+3 The term "contract of care" is used in these guidelines to refer to both standard form and individually negotiated contracts of care entered into between a nursing home and a resident.

-For the purposes of these guidelines we use the term "nursing home" to refer to providers of long-term residential care services for older people.
-The term "long-term residential care services" is defined in the Nursing Home Support Scheme Act 2009.
+4 For the purposes of these guidelines we use the term "nursing home" to refer to providers of long-term residential care services for older people.
+The term "long-term residential care services" is defined in the Nursing Home Support Scheme Act 2009, as amended.
 The scope of these guidelines is limited to long-term residential care services for older people.
 For the purposes of these guidelines, we did not consider short-term residential care services nor residential care services for younger residents.
 Many of the principles contained within these guidelines will be applicable to such contracts.